ot2i7ba/ipv64updater/README.md

 # Disclaimer
 This project is provided without warranties.
 Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.

+# Conclusion
+I make no claim of correctness or full functionality.
+As I am not particularly experienced with Bash, this script may contain errors, and I accept no warranty of any kind.
+This script was created out of necessity to help my friend Straight Shooter solve a DDNS issue involving the excellent service from [ipv64.net](https://ipv64.net).
+It is designed to be called regularly via the Synology NAS Task Scheduler.
+I have attempted to implement several fallback routines – whether for repeated invocations or for fetching IP addresses.
+For my needs the script works: IPv4, IPv6, and IPv6 prefix are correctly passed to ipv64.net.
+However, you may need to adjust the script for your specific setup.
+It is also possible that I have implemented some unnecessary logic in the code; please consider this a playful part of my self-study journey.